Resort Frequently Asked Questions

 US$ is the currency of the territory.

 Three meals plus afternoon refreshments are included in the Club Room rates.
 Meals are also available for private home renters (depending on seating availability), for an extra cost.
-Visit the Dining Page for information about our cuisine.
+Visit the The Bistro page for information about our cuisine.

 Ringing of an old bell outside the Clubhouse signals that lunch and dinner are served.
 This quaint practice dates back to the early days of the Meridian Club when it was a fly-in resort owned by Bill and Ginny Cowles.
 Ginny served as cook and bartender.
 Meals often required extra last-minute preparation and could not be arranged about a fixed schedule.
 When the meal was ready, she would ring the bell to alert the homeowners and other people on the island that it was time to come.